 - Expenses for medical equipment, personal care attendants, and modifications to homes and vehicles to accommodate disabilities

 If another party is solely at fault for the accident that led to the injuries, then the injured person legally has a right to seek 100 percent of the damages that they are owed from those parties.
 If they bear some fault for the accident themselves, they could only be able to claim a reduced amount of damages.
-A catastrophic injury lawyer in Elgin can assess and determine the appropriate amount of damages that may be possible for an injured party to recover.
+A dedicated lawyer in Elgin can assess and determine the appropriate amount of damages that may be possible for a catastrophically injured party to recover.

 State law allows individuals who may be partially at fault for an accident in which they suffered injuries to pursue damages from a negligent party in certain situations.
 Under 735 ILCS § 5/2 1116, injury victims may seek damages from other negligent parties only if they are less than 50 percent to blame for causing the accident.